ethereum/remix-ide/docs/run.md

 Environment
 ---------

 -   `Remix VM (London)` : For connecting to a sandbox blockchain in the browser.
-The Remix VM is its own "blockchain" and on each reload the old chain will be cleared and a new blockchain will be started. **The old one will not be saved**.
+The Remix VM (previously called JavaScript VM) is its own "blockchain" and on each reload the old chain will be cleared and a new blockchain will be started. **The old one will not be saved**.
 The London refers to the London fork of Ethereum.

 -   `Remix VM (Berlin)` : Same as above except this chain is using the Berlin fork of Ethereum.